 - Step 1: The Community Development Department transmits project request forms to all applicable department heads, commissions, trustees and the Milford School District SAU office.
 Projects are referenced by either a new or previously given project number to facilitate easier identification and review of projects.
 Each project should have a Statement of Need in addition to the Description.
 The Statement of Need enables the CIP Advisory Committee to understand why the project is required for a continuation or increase of Town services and the impact of delaying or not accomplishing the project.
 When applicable, project requests are cross-referenced to where they are included in the Milford Master Plan. - Step 2: The CIP Advisory Committee reviews project requests, and schedules a meeting with the respective department if needed to discuss each project. - Step 3: The CIP Advisory Committee studies projects individually and through group discussions.
 Evaluation includes the review of the level of urgency, need for realization, the estimated cost of each project, probable operating and maintenance costs, potential revenues, and existing sources of funds or the need for additional sources of funds for the implementation and operation of each project.
-Pursuant the state RSA 674:6, each project was ranked by project urgency and then classified using twelve evaluative categories/criteria. - Step 4: Using the requestor's recommendation as a starting point, the CIP Advisory Committee discusses and develops a consensus on the recommendation for the year in which the project should be placed on the Town Warrant.
+Pursuant the state RSA 674:6, each project was ranked in 2022 and 2023 by project urgency and then classified using twelve (12) evaluative categories/criteria.
+For years 2024 2027, projects were evaluated individually based on the said criteria and then placed within appropriate year without prioritization. - Step 4: Using the requestor's recommendation as a starting point, the CIP Advisory Committee discusses and develops a consensus on the recommendation for the year in which the project should be placed on the Town Warrant.
 A project that is included in the CIP does not mean the project will be implemented.
 Implementation is subject to additional factors.
 For projects requiring bonding or a lease agreement, the tax impact is noted the year after the warrant article is presumed to pass, when the tax rate impact occurs. - Step 5: The CIP Advisory Committee considers the projects that are recommended for placement on the next year's Town warrant and prioritizes those particular projects to provide its recommendations on urgency and need.
 This prioritization gives the Board of Selectmen, Budget Advisory Committee, and the public the input required from the CIP Advisory Committee when those bodies deliberate during the subsequent development of the next year's budget and warrant articles.